send2deb/Popular-Movies/README.md

 How to use the app
 -
 Clone the repo to your local machine.
-The app needs and API key of TMDb.
+The app needs an API key of TMDb.
 If you do not have one then you can get from their [website](https://www.themoviedb.org/).
 Add your TMDb API key in 'gradle.properties' file (global or project) as below -
 TmdbApiKey="your_api_key" and run the app.

 Screenshots